nicklockwood/CubeController/README.md

     @property (nonatomic, readonly) UIScrollView *scrollView;

 This is the UIScrollView used internally by CubeController.
-This is exposed so that you can easily configure properties such as bounce, acceleration, etc. Note that overriding certain scrollVIew properties will cause the CubeController to behave incorrectly.
+This is exposed so that you can easily configure properties such as bounce, acceleration, etc. Note that overriding certain scrollView properties will cause the CubeController to behave incorrectly.

     @property (nonatomic, readonly) NSInteger numberOfViewControllers;